benderdave/gridfontmaker/README.md

 [Windows 32-bit](https://www.dropbox.com/s/xilu1rqr8ve82w3/GridfontMaker-windows32-offline.exe?dl=0)

 Please let me know if any of these don't work for you.
-I only have one or two sytems to test on, and no installations of windows.
+I only have linux, windows xp, and older mac sytems to test on.

 ## Using java